Technical problem with Kela’s remote customer service More information

 If you have prior authorisation, you pay a user fee corresponding to the fee paid by local residents for treatment obtained in the Finnish public healthcare system.
 You should yourself find a suitable place of treatment and check your possibilities of obtaining treatment in Finland.

-If your country of residence has granted prior authorisation for treatment in the private healthcare system, you can claim reimbursement for the costs from Kela on form Medical care expenses incurred in Finland (SV 127e).
+If your country of residence has granted prior authorisation for treatment in the private healthcare system, you can claim reimbursement for the costs from Kela on form Medical care expenses incurred in Finland (SV 127e, PDF).